bentoml/BentoML/docs/source/deployment/kubernetes.rst

 Kubernetes deployment with BentoML
 ----------------------------------

-This guide builds a BentoService with iris classifier model, and deploys the BentoService to Kubernetes as API model server.

-Use the IrisClassifier BentoService from the quick start guide.
+Run the example project from the :doc:`quick start guide <../quickstart>` to create the BentoML saved bundle for deployment:

 .. code-block:: bash